MustWin/cmeter/README.md

 #### Docker Image

-Building a Docker Image is a two-step process:
+Building a Docker Image is a two-step process because of the CGO requirement and the desire to keep a small image size.
+First we build the distribution binary:

 > $ make dist

+And then we can make the image:

 > $ make image

 The default image repo used is that of the Makefile's `DOCKER_REPO` variable.
 The image tag is the `BUILD_VERSION` variable and can be overridden as noted in the *"Local versioned build"* section above.